Ecclesiastes

 2. Read verse 6.
 Have you ever had a time when your misery “weighed heavy” on you?
 What does Solomon mean in this verse about a proper time and procedure? (see also verse 5)

-1. ANSWER: Wickedness, people who try to take matters into their own hands, trying to manage or control their future are at war within themselves and will not escape it.
+1. ANSWER: He blames wickedness and people who try to take matters into their own hands, trying to manage or control their future.
+They are at war within themselves and cannot escape it.

-4. In verse 8 what is it man is trying to “contain”?
+4. In verse 8, what is it that man is trying to "contain"?

 1. ANSWER: His future.
-Many of us struggle trying to know the future, or through some personal effort try to control it, or influence – fools all, we have no power over the future, nor can we control it.
+Many of us struggle trying to know the future, or through some personal effort, trying to control it, or influence it.
+This is a foolish effort, since we have no power over the future, nor can we control it.

 5. Can we see examples of people today like those Solomon refers to in verse 9?

-1. ANSWER: Of course we can, mankind has not changed – even those who appear “holy” or “religious” are with us today.
-Having an outward appearance of being religious many use their position of power or authority to lord over others, only to die in the end like all of us, their life being meaningless.
+1. ANSWER: Yes, unfortunately we can.
+Mankind has not changed; even those who appear "holy" or "religious" are with us today.
+Having an outward appearance of being religious, many use their position of power or authority to lord over others—only to die in the end like the rest of us, their life being meaningless.

 6. Verses 11 through 13 apply directly to the world around us today.
 What is Solomon saying about our judicial system and the tendency to want to avoid responsibility for our actions?